-Day Statement Response 29 Wear your seatbelt when operating a forklift.
-Over one-quarter of forklift accidents are the results of the forklift tipping over.
-Wearing seat belts will help prevent being thrown out and crushed if the vehicle tips over.
-30 Lockout/tagout - affected employees.
-Affected employees are those individuals, such as machine operators, who will not be working on the equipment but have a need-to-know that it is locked out.
+February May August November Day Statement Response 30 Lockout/tag out affected employees.
+Affected employees are those individuals, such as machine operators, who will not be working on the equipment but have a need to know that it is locked out.
 Inform affected employees of the activity being performed.
-Confirm the affected employees are trained on lockout/tagout procedures and that they know not to remove the lock or tag that has been applied.
-31 Proper footwear is an essential part of any Personal Protective Equipment (PPE) Program.
-Shoes should be closed toed, slip-resistant and, depending on the job, steel toes and metatarsal guards may be required.
+Verify that those affected employees are trained in lockout/tag out procedures and that they know not to remove the lock or tag that has been applied.
+31 Good shoes are essential to a good safety program.
+Shoes should be closed toe and appropriate for the floor surfaces in your establishment.
+Slip-resistant soles can be beneficial on some floor service types and operations.
+Depending on the job, steel toes may be required before starting work.

-Day Statement Response 1 Think Safety.
-Be proactive in your safety activities, don't wait for an accident to happen.
-2 Use a step or rolling ladder to reach high places, if permitted.
-Never stand on chairs, counters, tables, cartons, etc., as it may result in a serious fall.
-Never take a shortcut when it comes to ladder safety.
-Locate a step or rolling ladder of the appropriate size and rating for your needs.
-Many Temporary Staffing Companies do not permit temps to use ladders over six feet in height.
-If a larger ladder is needed, the worker should report the need for a ladder and have someone else retrieve the material.
-Ladder safety should be practiced at home, too.
-3 Are you prepared for emergencies?
-Employee training should always include what to do in the event of an emergency, such as a fire or weather emergency or workplace violence event.
-Training should be conducted as part of the employee orientation and reviewed annually.
+March June September December Day Statement Response 1 Think Safety.
+Be proactive in your safety activities, do not wait for an accident to happen.
+2 Never climb on shelving units, rack storage units, or machinery.
+Use only approved ladders or mechanical lifts.
+Falls from height are a common cause of injury in many industries and can cause serious or fatal injuries.
+Take the time to safely climb.
+3 What to do when an emergency occurs Follow company emergency plans.
+This should be covered during your new employee orientation.
+In the event of Fire Bomb threat Tornado Hurricane Know where to go, when to go and what to do.
+Be prepared!
 4 Make sure your safety equipment is appropriate and functional.
-Only use safety equipment given to you by your supervisor or that is approved for the job you are performing.
+Only use safety equipment given to you by your supervisor or approved for the job you are performing.
 If the equipment is worn or damaged, obtain a replacement immediately.
 5 What is safety accountability?
-Safety accountability is a culture in which everyone, management and associates, is accountable for safety - their own, and their coworkers'.
-Don't ignore an unsafe act or an unsafe condition.
+Safety accountability is a culture in which everyone, management, and associates, is accountable for safety - their own and their coworkers'.
+Do not ignore an unsafe act or an unsafe condition.
 With either issue, notify the appropriate manager, or correct or eliminate the unsafe condition.
-6 Training of Employees.
-The staffing company must maintain a copy of all training records to include training provided by the client company or have easy access to client records.
+6 Why do my shoulders ache after a hard day at work?
+Are you practicing good posture?
+Although there may be other reasons for your shoulder ache, lack of proper posture is often the root cause.
+Lack of good upper body strength to safely perform your job duties may also be a contributing factor.
+Consider the value of daily stretching as a key component of injury prevention.
 7 First aid kits.
-Know where first aid kits are located in the plant or office.
+Know where the first aid kits are in the work place.
 8 OSHA Record keeping.
 In almost all circumstances, your employee injuries will be entered into clients' or 'Host Employer' OSHA 300 logs.
 'Responsibility to record injuries and illnesses on the OSHA 300 log is based upon who supervises the worker's day-to-day tasks' according to OSHA.